justifi-tech/web-component-library/README.md

 Follow the semantic versioning guidelines found [here](https://semver.org/)

-In order for `react-library` to build, you must first create a yarn symlink to `stencil-library` because it is a dependency.
+In order for `react-library` to build, you must first create a npm symlink to `stencil-library` because it is a dependency.

 To do this, do the following:

-- From the `stencil-library` directory, run `yarn link`
+- From the `stencil-library` directory, run `npm link`
-- From the `react-library` run `yarn link "@justifi/webcomponents"`
+- From the `react-library` run `npm link "@justifi/webcomponents"`

 ## Getting Started